hotneim/git_lesson/readme.txt

 Readme file

-Edited by my colleague - edited by us
+Edited by my colleague - this is new

 Edit again